open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 In this tutorial you've started the OpenTelemetry Collector and sent telemetry to it.
 As next steps, consider doing the following:

+- Explore different ways to [install the collector](../install/).
-- Learn about the different modes of the Collector in [Deployment Methods](../deployment/).
+- Learn about the different modes of the collector in [Deployment Methods](../deployment/).
 - Familiarize yourself with the Collector [configuration](/docs/collector/configuration) files and structure.